VisitBritain/Peter Kindersley

 London buses don’t take cash – instead you need to touch your Oyster Card or a contactless bank card against the reader when you board the bus, and a set cost will be deducted from the card, regardless of how long the journey takes.
 Paper travelcards can also be used on buses – just show this to the driver when you board.

-London has the most extensive night bus system in the world, with a number of buses running 24- hours-a-day, meaning you can go clubbing into the small hours without worrying about getting home.
+London has the most extensive night bus system in the world, with a number of buses running 24 hours a day, meaning you can go clubbing into the small hours without worrying about getting home.

 Cycling is an increasingly popular and green ways to get around London and with hundreds of cycle lanes throughout the city, it’s easy.